 We then check whether using earlier checkpoints would lead to better transferable performances.
-We, indeed, observe that an early-stopping of the pretraining stage on the brain dataset ameliorates EDIP as shown in Figure~\ref{fig:test_checkpoints_epochs_brain_walnut_120}.
-It is worth noting that we do not observe a similar behavior when pretraining on the ellipses dataset.
-We also notice that pretraining for more epochs leads to better input-robustness --- the longer one pretrains on the brain dataset, the higher the initial PSNR on the Walnut.
-However, the longer we pretrain on the brain dataset, the worse EDIP performs on the subsequent reconstruction.
-We conclude that determining whether a dataset is sufficiently similar to the target reconstruction task is highly nontrivial, and simple intuition might lead to misleading conclusion.
+We, indeed, observe that an early-stopping of the pretraining stage on the brain dataset ameliorates EDIP, cf.\ Fig.~\ref{fig:test_checkpoints_epochs_brain_walnut_120}.
+The longer we pretrain on the brain dataset, the worse EDIP performs subsequently.

-In conclusion, what we believed to make up for a better dataset (i.e.\ a better proxy knowledge to start with) actually resulted into a ``bad education''.
-A posteriori, we realized that the brain dataset is far from being a perfect dataset for supervised pretraining.
-One could hypothesize that it is by far more specific, and, indeed, less diverse.
-In contrast, the ellipses dataset is more general; thus, intuitively, it would enforce simple, yet more transferable reconstructive properties.
-This sheds light on the mechanism of the ``supervised pretraining + unsupervised fine-tuning'' paradigm.